margo/specification/system-design/app-interoperability/application-package-definition.md

 ## Defining configurable application parameters

-To allow users to provide configuration values when installing an application, the `margo.yaml` defines the parameters and configuration sections giving the application vendor control over what a user can configure when installing, or updating, an application.
-The [configuration](#configuration-attributes) section describes how the workload orchestration software vendor must display these parameters to the user to allow them to specify the values.
-The [schema](#schema-attributes) section describes how the workload orchestration software vendor must validate the configuration values provided by the user before the application is installed or updated.
+To allow customizable configuration values when installing an application, the `margo.yaml` defines the parameters and configuration sections giving the application vendor control over what can be configured when installing, or updating, an application.
+The [configuration](#configuration-attributes) section describes how the workload orchestration software vendor must display parameters to the user to allow them to specify the values.
+The [schema](#schema-attributes) section describes how the workload orchestration software vendor must validate the values provided by the user before the application is installed or updated.

 > **Note:** At this point the specification only deals with parameter values provided by the user as part of installing, or updating, the application.
 We anticipate parameter values to come from other sources, such as the device, in the future and not only from the user.